Cap and trade must take back seat: execs

 The industry lobby group ran a high-profile campaign against the House climate bill, losing some members as a result, but even businesses with big investments in green technology are now calling for a backing from cap and trade for now.

-"There is so much on the plates of politicians and regulators in the United States it is hard for me to envisage a strong movement to have a cap and trade system in place in the next eight or nine months," said John Rice, a vice chairman of General Electric Co (GE.N: Quote), who also serves as chief executive of its GE Technology Infrastructure division.
-Continued...
+"There is so much on the plates of politicians and regulators in the United States it is hard for me to envisage a strong movement to have a cap and trade system in place in the next eight or nine months," said John Rice, a vice chairman of General Electric Co (GE.N), who also serves as chief executive of its GE Technology Infrastructure division.

+GE is a top wind turbine manufacturer and also has investments in solar.

+"I would worry if we tried to push it through in this environment we would end up with a very incomplete solution, and I think it is more important that we are thoughtful about it and if we do it, we do it correctly," Rice said.